tbiens/icarus/README.md

 # Icarus
 **Goal:**

-SMTP, SNMP, SMB honeypot for collecting malware and automatically uploading to virustotal and report abusive IPs to abuseipdb.
+Multiprotocol honeypot for collecting malware and automatically uploading to virustotal and report abusive IPs to abuseipdb.

-There are many awesome honeypots. https://github.com/paralax/awesome-honeypots
+There are many awesome honeypots: https://github.com/paralax/awesome-honeypots

 **Features:**